canonical/checkbox/docs/how-to/freeze-checkbox-version.rst

 Using snapshots for 18.04 or earlier
 ------------------------------------

-The Ubuntu snapshot service is available for 18.04 (Bionic) and 16.04 (Xenial) but the apt version included does not support the ``--snapshot`` option.
+The Ubuntu Snapshot Service is available for 18.04 (Bionic) and 16.04 (Xenial) but the apt version included does not support the ``--snapshot`` option.
 In this case, it is required to set up manually the URL in your sources to point to a specific snapshot.
 This option is also possible for later versions of Ubuntu.

-Set manually the URL to the snapshot
+Manually set the URL to the snapshot
 ------------------------------------

 To set the URL to point to a specific snapshot, you have to edit: